theramiyer/blog/_posts/2019/2019-08-13-kashmir-and-article-370-part-three.md

 ## The undemocratic side

 Legally, the move was straight-forward: The Legislative Assembly of the state of Jammu and Kashmir had dissolved as the state prepared for elections.
 The elections did not happen, and President's Rule continued.
-Since Article 370 and the move of the Constituent Assembly of Jammu and Kashmir in 1954 made Jammu and Kashmir part of India, and keeping in view the Shimla Agreement of 1972, the Parliament had all the rights to revoke the special status of Jammu and Kashmir.
+Since Article 370 and the move of the Constituent Assembly of Jammu and Kashmir in 1954 made Jammu and Kashmir part of India, and keeping in view the Shimla Agreement of 1972, the Parliament had the rights to revoke the special status of Jammu and Kashmir.

 But remember that the government house-arrested the prominent political leaders of the region.
 The government also prohibited public gatherings.
 The central government stripped the local security authorities of their weapons.
 Thousands of troops entered the region, and the region was under a security lock-down.